dwrobel/flatcam/README.md

 - added percentage display for work done in NCC Tool
 - added percentage display for work done in Paint Tool
 - some fixes and prepared the activity monitor area to receive updated texts
+- added progress display in status bar for generating CNCJob from Excellon objects

 5.09.2019